DuMOR Advanced Diet Guinea Pig Food, 8 lb.

 The food system has significant impacts on a wide range of other social and political issues, including sustainability, biological diversity, economics, population growth, water supply, and food security.
 Food safety and security are monitored by international agencies like the International Association for Food Protection, the World Resources Institute, the World Food Programme, the Food and Agriculture Organization, and the International Food Information Council.

 Formerly French Guinea, it achieved independence in 1958.
 Guinea has a history of military coups d'état.
-After decades of authoritarian rule, in 2010 it held its first democratic election.
-As it continued to hold multi-party elections, the country continued to face ethnic conflicts, corruption, and abuses by military and police.
+After decades of authoritarian rule, it held its first democratic election in 2010.
+As it continued to hold multi-party elections, the country still faces ethnic conflicts, corruption, and abuses by the military and police.
 In 2011, the United States government claimed that torture by security forces and abuse of women and children (including female genital mutilation) were ongoing human rights issues.
 In 2021, a military faction overthrew president Alpha Condé and suspended the constitution.

 Muslims represent 90% of the population.
 The country is divided into four geographic regions: Maritime Guinea on the Atlantic coast, the Fouta Djallon or Middle Guinea highlands, the Upper Guinea savanna region in the northeast, and the Guinée forestière region of tropical forests.
-French, the official language of Guinea, is a language of communication in schools, in government administration, and the media.
-More than 24 indigenous languages are spoken and the largest are Susu, Pular, and Maninka, which dominate respectively in Maritime Guinea, Fouta Djallon, and Upper Guinea, while Guinée forestière is ethnolinguistically diverse.
+French, the official language of Guinea, is a language of communication in schools, government administration, and the media.
+More than 24 indigenous languages are spoken, and the largest are Susu, Pular, and Maninka, which dominate respectively in Maritime Guinea, Fouta Djallon, and Upper Guinea, while Guinée forestière is ethnolinguistically diverse.
 Guinea's economy is mostly dependent on agriculture and mineral production.
-It is the world's second largest producer of bauxite, and has deposits of diamonds and gold.
-As of the most recent survey in 2018, 66.2% of the population is affected by multidimensional poverty and an additional 16.4% vulnerable to it.
+It is the world's second-largest producer of bauxite and has deposits of diamonds and gold.
+As of the most recent survey in 2018, 66.2% of the population is affected by multidimensional poverty, and an additional 16.4% are vulnerable to it.
 The country was at the core of the Western African Ebola virus epidemic.

 The pig (Sus domesticus), also called swine (pl.: swine) or hog, is an omnivorous, domesticated, even-toed, hoofed mammal.
 It is named the domestic pig when distinguishing it from other members of the genus Sus.
 It is considered a subspecies of Sus scrofa (the wild boar or Eurasian boar) by some authorities, but as a distinct species by others.
 Pigs were domesticated in the Neolithic, both in East Asia and in the Near East.
 When domesticated pigs arrived in Europe, they extensively interbred with wild boar but retained their domesticated features.